Looking At The 2023 Brazilian Grand Prix Schedule And Where To Watch It

 View this post on Instagram

-The Brazilian Grand Prix kick-starts with the Practice 1 race on Friday, November 3 (10:30 PM SGT).
-The hour-long practice race will be succeeded by the Qualifying session later that day (2:00 AM SGT on Saturday, November 4 in Singapore), the results of which will set the grid for the main event.
+The Brazilian Grand Prix kick-starts with the Practice 1 race on Friday, November 3 (10:30 PM HKT).
+The hour-long practice race will be succeeded by the Qualifying session later that day (2:00 AM HKT on Saturday, November 4 in Hong Kong), the results of which will set the grid for the main event.

 The Brazilian Grand Prix will mark the return of the Sprint race weekend for the last time in 2023.
 The previous F1 Sprint races this year were held in Azerbaijan, Austria, Belgium, Qatar and the United States of America.
 In the past, the Sprint races were used to determine the grid for the main Grand Prix.
 However, according to the changes made by the FIA in 2023, the Sprint will now be separate from the main Grand Prix race and will have no effect on the grid.

-A qualifying race for the Sprint, known as the Sprint Shootout, will take place on Saturday, November 4 (10:00 PM SGT).
-Following the Shootout, the Sprint race will commence later that day (2:30 AM SGT on Sunday, November 5 in Singapore).
+A qualifying race for the Sprint, known as the Sprint Shootout, will take place on Saturday, November 4 (10:00 PM HKT).
+Following the Shootout, the Sprint race will commence later that day (2:30 AM HKT on Sunday, November 5 in Hong Kong).

-The final race for the Brazilian Grand Prix 2023 will occur on Sunday, November 5 (1:00 AM SGT on Monday, November 6 in Singapore).
+The final race for the Brazilian Grand Prix 2023 will occur on Sunday, November 5 (1:00 AM HKT on Monday, November 6 in Hong Kong).

 Red Bull Racing is pushing hard for Sergio Perez’s win as the constructor team is aiming to finish a season securing the top two places in the Drivers’ Standings for the first time in its history.